AlexSafatli/AlexSafatli.github.io/projects.md

 ## Hobby Projects

-This is a selection of projects I have touched.
-Visit my [GitHub](http://github.com/AlexSafatli?tab=repositories) for a comprehensive list.
+This is a small selection of projects I have touched and am proud of.
+Visit my [GitHub](http://github.com/AlexSafatli?tab=repositories) for a more comprehensive list.

-### Low-Level
+### Architecture

   - [os](https://github.com/AlexSafatli/os): An x86 32-bit operating system used to explore concepts of OS and architecture. *C, Assembly*.

 ### Automation

+#### Multimedia

-  - [senketsu](https://github.com/AlexSafatli/senketsu): [Plex](https://plex.tv) + [Kodi](https://kodi.tv/) media library CLI tool that leverages [Airtable](https://airtable.com/).
-Written and constantly modified to help manage terabytes of video files I have at home.
-Originally in Python but recently rewritten in Go for better performance and control. *Go*.
+  - [senketsu](https://github.com/AlexSafatli/senketsu): [Plex](https://plex.tv)/[Kodi](https://kodi.tv/) library CLI tool that leverages [Airtable](https://airtable.com/).
+Written and scaled to help manage terabytes of video files I have at home.
+Recently rewritten in Go from Python for better performance and control. *Go, Python*.

-### Roleplaying
+#### Roleplaying

   - [Saber](https://github.com/AlexSafatli/Saber): An engine to provide tooling and algorithm implementation for character, setting, history, and story element generation for tabletop roleplaying games. *Go*.
+  - [airtable-dnd](https://github.com/AlexSafatli/airtable-dnd): A CLI tool that leverages [Airtable](https://airtable.com) in order to automate components of play in real-time for an ongoing D&D 5th Edition campaign.
   - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that automates an element of game mechanics present in the GURPS tabletop RPG.
 Hosted with [Google App Engine](https://cloud.google.com/appengine/docs). *Python*.

-### Web-Based
+### Web

+#### Discord

+  - [Garrus](https://github.com/AlexSafatli/Garrus): A [Discord](https://discordapp.com) bot for automation and sound tomfoolery written to be low resource footprint and have minimal basic functionality. *Go*.
-  - [NootBot](https://github.com/AlexSafatli/NootBot): A [Discord](https://discordapp.com) bot for automation and sound tomfoolery.
-A relatively mature project that has been hosted and maintained for years.
-A potential candidate for [a rewrite in Go](https://github.com/AlexSafatli/Garrus). *Java with [Spring Boot](https://spring.io/projects/spring-boot)*.
+  - [NootBot](https://github.com/AlexSafatli/NootBot): The monolithic but mature and functional precursor to *Garrus*.
+Has been hosted and maintained for years. *Java with [Spring Boot](https://spring.io/projects/spring-boot)*.

 ## Computational Biology